About the Department of Neuroscience

 We have implemented a policy of transparency with regard to research quality assessment, career development and recruitments.
 To address this critical task we have in 2012 established an international Scientific Advisory Board, chaired by the Nobel Laureate Professor Torsten Wiesel.

 Neuroscience is a complex and exciting subject that has progressed enormously but there is still much more to be discovered.
-By exploring our website you will get an overview of the fascinating research going on in our Department, and you may also recognize people that already have a place in the history of modern neuroscience.
+Here, you will get an overview of the interesting research going on in our Department, and you may also recognize people that already have a place in the history of modern neuroscience.